 What happens to the visual system of the brain if one hemisphere gets removed completely at a late (age 3) developmental stage?
 In a paper published in the journal “Neural Plasticity”, Hinke Halbertsma and co-authors revisited the visual field maps properties of such a case, i.e. a patient with hemispherectomy.
 They found subtle changes of the visual field map properties, both when the brain is visually stimulated and when it is at rest.
-They argue these changes are no sign of large scale functional reorganisation of the visual system.
-Instead, these small-scale properties may be underlying adaptive processing and viewing strategies.
-Want to read more about it?
-You can find the article [here].
+They argue these changes are not a sign of large scale functional reorganisation of the visual system.
+Instead, these small-scale properties may be the result of adaptive processing and viewing strategies.
+Want to know more?
+Find the article here.